capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

   - **5 stars**: Rating of 100% signfies an exceptional and perfect solution.

 ### Quest Creation
-All users can create a quest by filling out a form that specifies the difficulty, number of problems, computer science related topic(s), enemy, and background.
+All users can create a quest by filling out a form that specifies the difficulty, number of problems, topic of problems (Computer Science related), enemy, and background.

 ### Starting a Quest
 In multiplayer mode, the user must be in a party of two or more people in order to start a quest made by the user.
 The user who created the quest can provide a unique code for others to join the quest.